 When my husband and I were dating, years ago, he had this old, worn out cookbook.
 In that first winter together, he made me French onion soup out of that cookbook.
 It was the simplest recipe – he used a bouillon cube to make the broth!
 But I remember it as one of the best soups I have ever tasted. 🙂

-I use a small amount of flour in this onion soup to thicken it.
-It’s still a fairly low carb soup, however, if you must avoid gluten, this is obviously not a good recipe for you, and I apologize for that.
+I use a small amount of white flour in this onion soup to thicken it.
+It’s still a fairly low carb soup.
+However, if you must avoid gluten (or if you’re more of a purist than I am), this is obviously not a good recipe for you, and I apologize for that.

 You might find success with gluten free flour.
-Other gluten free options are using organic cornstarch, or simply omitting the thickener.
+Other gluten free options include using organic cornstarch, or simply omitting the thickener.
 I haven’t tried any of these options, though.

 - 2 tablespoons unsalted butter